This page describes some of the most common mistakes that webmasters make when designing for mobile.

 Instead of using a proprietary video player or putting content in unsupported formats, we recommend using HTML5 standard tags to include videos or animations.

-For animated content rendered using Flash or other multimedia players, consider using HTML5 animations that work across all web browsers.
+For animated content, use HTML5 animations that work across all web browsers.
 Google Web Designer makes it easy to create these animations in HTML5.

 - Use HTML5 standards for animations to provide a good experience to all your users.